ROSARIES CHAPLETS JEWELRY SUPPLIES DIRECTORY

 The Rosary is enjoying a new awareness as it is becoming recognized more by the young and Protestants are taking on a new interest in the Rosary.
 It is being rediscovered by Catholics and this is an encouraging sign.
 The basic goal of the Rosary is to bring peace into the world - the peace of Christ - through Mary - into the hearts of the children of God - in the power of the Holy Spirit- uniting us as one.
 It is especially encouraging to note that more and more men are saying the rosary.

-Meditations on the mysteries of the rosary are from New Testament events and today are a standard part of the rosary.
-They are divided into 3 sets of 5, one being meditated on at the beginning of each decade.
-We begin hearing about mysteries, called Incarnation;, Passion and Resurrection; around the mid 15th century.
-It is listed in a book by 1489 very close to the order we now know as the Gospel events:
+Meditations on the mysteries of the rosary have their roots in Scripture.
+They are from New Testament events and today are a standard part of the rosary.
+They are divided into 3 sets of 5, each being meditated on at the beginning of of the decade.
+We begin hearing about mysteries, called 'INCARNATION', 'PASSION' and 'RESURRECTION' around the mid 15th century.
+(It is listed in a book by 1489).
+An follows very closely to the order we now know as the Gospel events:

 +